Black Jack (Australian band): History

 Blackjack formed in Melbourne, Australia in 1979, releasing a demo that same year and another in 1983.
 An EP on the Metal for Melbourne label in 1985, Five Pieces o' Eight, was recorded at 'Saturn studio' with George Simak (Taramis).
 A much anticipated first and second album was recorded, but never released, due to workloads and the death of two of their members.
 Their musical style included elements of NWOBHM, classical, power metal and doom metal.
-They were fronted by the brothers Rick and Jonny Giles, direct descendants of Thomas Giles (who was hung for piracy), and are still currently active, re-recording at 'Guruland Studios' and 'Voodoo Lounge' with engineer and owner Kevin Welgus.
+They were fronted by the brothers Rick and Jonny Giles, direct descendants of Thomas Giles (who was hanged for piracy), and are still currently active, re-recording at 'Guruland Studios' and 'Voodoo Lounge' with engineer and owner Kevin Welgus.
 There is a serious chance of a live re-appearance as rehearsals between the members are currently underway.
 At the moment, they play more conventional rock under the guise of 'Rick Giles' Crackerjack' and a black metal project 'Poison Blood' featuring guest stalwart Peter Hobbs from Hobbs' Angel of Death in Victoria.
 They were among the first to fuse pirate themes into metal.